Skip to content

 Local Motorbike tour

 Also known as boda, motorcycles are arguably the most popular and convenient means of transport in Kigali Town.
-Motorbike transport in Kigali City Rwanda is more formalized and organized.
+Motorbike transport in Kigali City is more formalized and organized.
 There are strong laws governing operators.

-example, every rider has a designated station, protective headgear (for both the rider and passenger), and a limited carrying capacity.
+For example, every rider has a designated station, protective headgear (for both the rider and passenger), and a limited carrying capacity.
 You can rent one for a self-ride or be taken for a city tour by one of the riders.
 Motorbike tours are excellent for exploring Kigali in a more personal way.

 Visit Craft shops and Art Galleries

-There are various art centers in Kigali City Rwanda including,
+There are various art centers in Kigali City

 The Inema Arts Center hosts weekly dance performances, art-inspired yoga classes, gallery tours, and concerts.
 The center was founded in 2012 by brothers Emmanuel Nkuranga and Innocent Nkurunziza to bring Rwandan art to light.

-There are 13 artists in residence showcasing their work and lots of participatory activities like workshops and training are available.
+There are 13 artists in residence showcasing their work, and lots of participatory activities like workshops and training are available.

-Rwanda Art Museum is an institution housed in the former Presidential Palace on the outskirts of Kigali City Rwanda.
+Rwanda Art Museum is an institution housed in the former Presidential Palace on the outskirts of Kigali City, Rwanda.
 It’s the only contemporary art museum in Rwanda.
 It showcases the breadth of local creativity, as well as works from international artists.

 Niyo Arts Gallery offers creative space for 17 artists in residence, who have expertise in everything from oil painting and graffiti art to Rwandan drumming and dancing.
 Tourists can see vibrant works displayed in rooms throughout the gallery, catch occasional performances, and enjoy meet-and-greets with the artists.